 Any student who is in a graduate or professional program in a marine or aquatic-related field at a U.S. accredited institution of higher education may apply.

 How to Apply

-February 2015 (TBD).
+February 13, 2015.
 Submit applications via the online form.
-Official transcripts are required but can be submitted electronically by schools directly to Ali Stevens.
+Official transcripts are required but can be submitted electronically via email to email@example.com.

 National Sea Grant College Program and NOAA.
 The program is named in honor of one of Sea Grant’s founders, former NOAA Administrator, John A. Knauss.

 National Sea Grant